Banul Mărăcine: Ramifications

 The myth still inspired Romanians to name things in honor of the Ban throughout the 20th century.
-"Banul Mărăcine" landmarks include a street in Timișoara, which took that name in the interwar years, and, as of 1965, a wine-producing region centered on Pielești.
+In 1938, D. V. Barnoschi and Francis Lebrun put out the single-issue Ronsard journal, which featured Barnoschi's own hypotheses regarding the poet's supposed Romanian origins.
+"Banul Mărăcine" landmarks include a street in Timișoara, which took that name in the interwar years, and, from March 1944, a Romanian Railways station located southeast of Craiova.
+By 1965, a wine-producing region, centered on Pielești, had also adopted the name.
 Here, a secondary myth emerged, describing Mărăcine's Oltenian grapes as the source of Burgundy wine.
 A short adventure novel, also based on the earlier legend, was penned in 1967 by Grigore Băjenaru for Editura Tineretului company.
 By 1971, Băjenaru's text had also been turned into a spoken word album, at Electrecord.
+As part of the urban systematization occurring in Communist Romania during the 1970s, a new quarter, named "Banu Mărăcine", was attached to Curtea de Argeș.